alexeibex/alexeibex.github.io/property.md

 </details>

+-Majority
+  - Mortal Wounding + Non-Abandonment/Depriving of liberty through traps.
+- Dissent
+  - Incentivize trapping of pests
 - **Class Discussion**
   - Who should actually "own" the fox?
   - Proof of Work?
     - Pierson who caught the fox?
     - Post who chased the fox?
       - What if he was an incompetent hunter?
-      - Counterfactual Argument = "But For" Post chasing the fox Pierson would not have caught the fox.
+      - Counterfactual Argument "But For" Post chasing the fox Pierson would not have caught the fox.
     - When does the causal windo begin
       - Start of Fox's life?
       - When Post/Pierson see the fox